dusty-nv/jetson-inference/docs/pytorch-collect-detection.md

 detectnet --model=<YOUR-MODEL>/ssd-mobilenet.onnx --labels=<YOUR-MODEL>/labels.txt \
           --input-blob=input_0 --output-cvg=scores --output-bbox=boxes \
             csi://0
 ```

 > **note:** it's important to run inference with the labels file that gets generated to your model directory, and not the one that you originally created from your dataset.
-This is because a `BACKGROUND` class gets added to the class labels by `train_ssd.py` and saved to the model directory, which the trained model expects.
+This is because a `BACKGROUND` class gets added to the class labels by `train_ssd.py` and saved to the model directory (which the trained model expects to use).

 If you need to, go back and collect more training data and re-train your model again.
-You can restart the again and pick up where you left off using the `--resume` argument (run `python3 train_ssd.py --help` for more info).
+You can restart again and pick up where you left off using the `--resume` argument (run `python3 train_ssd.py --help` for more info).
 Remember to re-export the model to ONNX after re-training.

 ## What's Next

 This is the last step of the *Hello AI World* tutorial, which covers inferencing and transfer learning on Jetson with TensorRT and PyTorch.

 To recap, together we've covered:

 * Using image recognition networks to classify images
 * Coding your own image recognition programs in Python and C++